DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Publish the Dataset

-Now that we have inferred a schema for the database, We could publish our Dataset.
-This also allows Edelweiss Data to Validate the schema and also pre-compute some information about our data.
+Now that we have a schema for the dataset and added metadata and a description we can publish our dataset.
+In the publishing step Edelweiss Data will validate the schema and also pre-compute some information about our data.

 Publishing a Dataset creates a new version of that Dataset.
-Each version after being published cannot be changed rather you can create new versions to replace earlier versions.
+Once published, a version cannot be changed.
+If you want to update the dataset you can create a new version.
+The old version will still be available though.
+In the URL scheme of EdelweissData™ all endpoints that reference published datasets specify either a specific version by number (starting at 1), or the special version string `latest` to indicate that we want to retrieve whatever is the newest version of this dataset.

-As a result, we need to provide a helpful changelog message that will helps us understand what this version is about
+To document the reason behind publishing new version we need to provide a helpful changelog message when we publish a new version:

 **Code:**
 ```js